siriusphp/input/docs/01_Building_forms/201_-_Input_fields.md

 They diverge very little from the base **Element\Input** class so, by looking at their code you'll be able to understand what it takes to create your own custom fields.

 **Note!** The type of form elements have little to do how they are displayed.
-The renderer must be able to handle each type, otherwise they will render a text field.
-Creating custom elements solves only 20% of the problem (rendering is 80%)
+The renderer is responsible for the visual representation of the form and its elements.
+Creating custom elements solves only 20% of the problem (rendering is 80%).